niklasp/kitty-explorer/tutorial-2.md

 # In part 2 you will learn

-- How to query an API to retrieve updated data regularly
+- How to query an API to retrieve updated NFT data regularly
 - More about RMRK2.0 standard
-- To filter and sort the list efficiently
+- To filter and sort the kitty data efficiently
+- What part3 will bring

 # Prerequisites + Setting Up